felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 After some time, if you're anything like me, you might come to *prefer* reading your book than using your phone.
 Indeed, why waste time searching for inconsequential content online when the content you really care about is right there in your book?

 Caveat: For this tip to work, you *must* have your book and your highlighter on you (tip #1) pretty much all the time.
 It's worth it!

+### Tip 2.1: Buy an alarm clock and leave your phone out of the bedroom

+Kudos to Simon Sinek for this tip.
+Most people keep their phones next to their bed because it serves as their morning alarm clock.
+That is a terrible practice, for we know how damaging it is for our eyes and minds to use our phones before going to sleep.
+Try adopting a different strategy that generations of people before you have relied on to go to
+sleep: get yourself an alarm clock ([here\'s the one I use](https://amzn.to/3W6QL4z)), migrate your phone's charger outside of your bedroom, and bring your book to bed instead.
+Not only will this make you read more, but it will also make your sleep better.

 ## Tip 3: Start by reading a single book at a time